black-puppydog/lykin_tutorial/part_8_ui_posts/README.md

 In this installment we brought our user-interface to life by added the ability to list posts and display post content.
 We wrote methods to retrieve posts from the key-value database and added route handlers to render post lists and post content.
 We also updated the HTML templates of our application to render the post-related data.

 Most of the core logic of our application is now complete!
-In the next installment we'll add the ability to mark individual posts as read or unread.
+In the next installment we'll add the ability to mark individual posts as read or unread and will display the total number of unread posts for each peer.
 We'll also add a means of deleting individual posts; all via the web interface.

 ## Funding